vartomi/gui-tool/README.md

 ###**Getting Started**
 Before you start it, please check the [requirements](#requirements)!

- 1. Install gui-tool to your computer.
+ 1. Install gui-tool with npm in console.

-> `npm install gui-tool -g`
+      `npm install gui-tool -g`

  2. Create a new gui-tool project.
 If you use the `name` optional variable, the root directory will be also created with the given name.
 Otherwise you need to create a directory and run the command inside.
 The tool will download the ExtJS framework (4.2.1 gpl) into the `<project_name>/webui` directory.

- > `gui-tool init [name]`
+    `gui-tool init [name]`

- 3. If everything is created successfully, you need to see the following hierarchy
+ 3. If everything is created successfully, you need to see the following hierarchy.
     ```
      <project_name>
      |- specification